deepjyoti30/DynamicPaper/README.md

 How to use:

 1. Make an account at http://www.geonames.org/login
-2. Enable free api features at geonames.
+2. Enable free api features at geonames at http://www.geonames.org/enablefreewebservice.
 3. Clone the repo.
 4. Run the following command
     ```Python